Modeling and Discovering Direct Causes for Predictive Models: Optimization with an Independence Rule

 \section{Optimization with an Independence Rule}

-We next introduce a novel independence rule that can be integrated with the adjacency search to accelerate the discovery process when \(\Pr\) is canonical.
+We next introduce a novel independence rule that can be integrated into the adjacency search to accelerate the discovery process when \(\Pr\) is canonical.
 This result can be combined with the optimization technique mentioned in the previous section if \(\Pr\) is also weakly faithful.
+We start with the following theorem that introduces a key independence rule.